matrix-io/matrix-documentation/docs/Hardware/microphone.md

     cd build/demos
     ./mic_demo

-note: You can play with the demos to lear how to use HAL, and them use them as starting points for your own apps.
+note: You can play with the demos to learn how to use HAL, and them use them as starting points for your own apps.

 ##### mic_demo
 This demo maps each mic audio input to one specific led on the Everloop.
 You can make sounds close to the MATRIX Creator and see how the LEDs turn green when a sound is detected.
 Also the demo prints in the terminal the audio as numbers, e.g.: